Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 + Email address: y.m.meng@exeter.ac.uk

-<font color="#dd0000">I will join the Department of Computer Science, University of Exeter in 2024 Feb.
-I am looking for self-motivated MRes and Ph.
+<font color="#dd0000">I am looking for self-motivated MRes and Ph.
 D students.
-If you are interested in working with me, please send me an email about your background (CV, transcripts, etc..)
+If you are interested in working with me, please send me an email about your background (CV, transcripts, etc..)   </font>
-欢迎有意向申请CSC的学生联系我 </font>